The news and your co-workers are starting to bristle with talk of a storm that has a chance of visiting you.

 Even having the news on in the background can be stress inducing.
 I saw multiple headlines along the lines of “Brevard county has a mandatory evacuation”, and heard people repeat it.
 Sounds horrible, the whole county has to leave!
 Well it was for Zone A only.
 The people in low lying areas on the water.
 Yes, that is prudent, they should leave.
 Poor headlines and anxious people turned it into a whole county wide evacuation.
 Know the update times, check then, and then turn it off to focus on important things.

 If you have pets, now is the time to make sure you have what you need for them for a few weeks.
+I have been informed that shelters will not take pets that aren’t up to date on their rabies shots.
+You might want to get that in order and have their paperwork with you.

 Make your way to the ATM/Bank and pick up extra cash.
 It seems to take some places a few days to get their credit card machines up and running.
 A little bit of extra cash ensures you can get the gas you need or the dinner out you really want.
 Small bills would be helpful too, as making change could be difficult for them.